Acne: Causes, Types & Why Antibiotics Are Failing — The 2026 Clinical Guide

 High-Glycemic Foods and Insulin/IGF-1

-High-glycemic foods spike insulin, which elevates IGF-1 — a growth factor that directly increases sebum production and follicular keratinization.
-Multiple epidemiological studies show dietary glycemic load as a significant variable in acne prevalence.
+High-glycemic foods spike insulin, which elevates IGF-1 — a growth factor associated with increased sebum production and follicular keratinization.
+Multiple epidemiological studies identify dietary glycemic load as a significant variable in acne prevalence.

 Dairy and Whey Protein

 Skim milk has been associated with acne severity through whey protein's effect on IGF-1 and leucine-mTOR signaling.
-The mTORC1 pathway is now recognized as a central regulator of sebaceous gland activity.
+The mTORC1 pathway is increasingly recognized as a central regulator of sebaceous gland activity.

 - Colorful vegetables (antioxidants)